 School Sports Safety: Mountain Ice Sports Recovery Gel and Other Ways to Make the Fall Sports Season Safe

-School sports are back, and your young athlete may already be immersed in their fall season.
+School sports are almost back, and your young athlete may already be immersed in their fall season.
 So whether that season is football, soccer, field hockey, or any number of other sports, make sure your child is prepared for the physical demands of athletics.
 Safety is the most important part of youth sports, and we've got tips on how to keep student athletes safe throughout a demanding season!

 Play and Train Properly

 Most sports injuries can be prevented with forethought, as many injuries in youth sports are due to young players not being made ready for the demands of the game.
 Here's how to avoid that:

 - Physical exams: get a sports-specific physical exam before the season begins.

 - Conditioning exercises: strength-training and cardio exercises are important, especially before the season begins, to get game-ready.

 - Warming up: warm up before all practices and games.
 Even before you stretch, a light jog or calisthenics are necessary to ready your body without putting too much stress on it.